 - Who are two people living together and entering into the agreement

-- When the agreement takes effect, either when both move in or at the time of signing
+- When the deal takes effect, either when both move in or at the time of signing

-- Why certain properties should be considered separate or jointly owned
+- Why specific properties should be considered separate or jointly owned

-- How the parties want to divide and dispose of any and all property in the future.
+- How the parties want to divide and dispose of any property in the future.

 - Effective Date: when does the agreement take effect

 - Full Disclosure: you must agree that, before signing the agreement, you both had the opportunity to examine your partner’s financial situation, including net worth, assets, holdings, income, and liabilities

 - Independent Legal Advice: the courts will only uphold the agreement if you both had the opportunity to consult with qualified legal counsel before signing the agreement